 \subsection{Overview and Design Goals}

 \name aims to learn synchronization-aware talking-face representations from unlabeled audio--visual streams.
-As illustrated in~\figref{fig:ovewview}(a), our approach couples MAE-style masked image/video modeling on the visual stream with a CLIP-style cross-modal contrastive alignment that treats time-aligned \textit{vocal-motion} and \textit{audio} tokens as positives and temporally misaligned pairs as negatives, driving both modalities into a shared embedding space and yielding token-level audio--visual stream synchronization (\S\ref{subsec:objectives}).
-Per frame, a ViT-based encoder exposes three prompt tokens that explicitly encode the essential factors of a talking-face frame—identity $\mathbf{z}^{\mathrm{id}}$, vocal motion $\mathbf{z}^{\mathrm{voc}}$, and ambient motion $\mathbf{z}^{\mathrm{amb}}$—and the decoder reconstructs frames via cross-attention conditioned on these prompts.
+As illustrated in~\figref{fig:overview}(a), we combine MAE-style masked video modeling with a CLIP-style contrastive loss that pulls time-aligned \textit{vocal-motion} and \textit{audio} tokens together and pushes temporally misaligned pairs apart, yielding a shared token-level audio--visual space (\S\ref{subsec:objectives}).
+For each frame, a ViT encoder outputs three prompt tokens for identity $\mathbf{z}^{\mathrm{id}}$, vocal motion $\mathbf{z}^{\mathrm{voc}}$, and ambient motion $\mathbf{z}^{\mathrm{amb}}$, and the decoder reconstructs the frame via cross-attention to these prompts.